kalenukdmitriy-source/AI-Email-Classifier-CRM/README.md

 **AI Email Classifier CRM** is a complete AI-powered email automation system built with **n8n**.

-The workflow automatically receives incoming emails from **Gmail**, analyzes them using **OpenAI**, classifies each message by category, detects the language, generates an AI summary and reply, stores every interaction inside **Google Sheets CRM**, and automatically applies the correct Gmail label.
+The workflow automatically receives incoming emails from **Gmail**, analyzes them using **OpenAI**, classifies each message by category, detects the language, generates an AI summary and reply, stores every interaction inside **Google Sheets CRM**, and automatically applies the appropriate Gmail label.

 This project demonstrates how AI can automate an entire email processing pipeline with almost zero manual work.